samodom/FoundationSwagger/Docs/ObjectAssociation.md

 ## Protocol

 In order to use instance and class methods instead of free functions for object association, the `AssociatingObject` and `AssociatingClass` protocols provide a simple interface.
-Simply extend your class to declare conformance to on or both of the protocols.
+Simply extend your class to declare conformance to one or both protocol(s).
 Keys are unsafe raw pointers to anything.

 ```swift
 typealias ObjectAssociationKey = UnsafeRawPointer